 Mela is known as the place to go for a delicious and affordable lunch experience in downtown Asheville.
-It is one of the only Indian buffets in the city.
+It is one of just a handful of Indian buffets in the city.
 The restaurant continues to win numerous awards including best Indian food and best business lunch in Asheville.

-The lunch buffet at Mela is a decent value at just 15 bucks a person.
+The lunch buffet at Mela is a decent value at just 16 bucks a person.
 You will get to sample all sorts of unique Northern and Southern Indian dishes.
-From tandoori cooked Naan, to fresh soups, to favorites like Saag Paneer, to seasonal vegetarian dishes like Vegetable Korma, you will get to try a bit of everything here.
+From tandoori baked Naan, to fresh soups, to standard favorites like Saag Paneer, to seasonal vegetarian dishes like Vegetable Korma, you will get to try a bit of everything here.